matthewrdev/building-addins-for-xamarin-studio/README.md

 One of the most commonly used properties is `ActiveDocument`.
 This property retrieves the current document that a user is working with.
 From there, we can grab the C# syntax tree, a users project or solution and then analyse or make changes to their source code.

 #### IdeApp.Workspace
+The `Workspace` is used to access the general state of the Ide during a user session.

+We can open new projects and documents, detect file open, close and editing events and much, much more.

+The workspace is most commonly used to detect changes to a users project and documents and then update a state within our addins.

 #### RefactoringService
-When developing an Addin, we'll often want to make changes to a users source code and have undo-redo history
+When developing an Addin, we'll often want to make changes to a users source code and have undo-redo history recorded.

+The `RefactoringService` allows us to apply changes to a users document and have undo-redo history automatically recorded.

+When applying a change, we provide the `RefactoringService` instances of the `MonoDevelop.Refactoring.Change` object that the service should apply.

+Some common changes we can perform:
+ * `TextReplaceChange`: Replaces a section of text within a document with new content.
+ * `SaveProjectChange`: Saves a targetted project.
+ * `CreateFileChange`: Creates a new file with the provided content.

+ The `Change` object is abstract so we can implement our own custom refactoring changes if we'd like.

 #### PropertyService
 The static class `MonoDevelop.Core.PropertyService` is used to store user configurations for the Ide installation.